fsharp/fslang-design/FSharp-4.1/FS-1019-implicitly-add-the-module-suffix.md

 # Detailed design
 [design]: #detailed-design

 If a module is defined in a declaration group (i.e. namespace declaration group, or the group of declarations making up a module) containing a non-augmentation type definition of the same name, then the compiled name of the module is implicitly suffixed by ``Module`` as if the ``[<CompilationRepresentation(CompilationRepresentationFlags.ModuleSuffix )>]`` had been used.
-This behavior _cannot_ be overriden with the `[<CompiledName()>]` attribute.
+This behavior _cannot_ be overridden with the `[<CompiledName()>]` attribute.

 This applies if the module is an abbreviation.